open-mmlab/mmpose/docs/en/user_guides/codecs.md

 In normal open source code, the encoding and decoding processes are usually scattered across many files.
 This makes the pair of processes, which are mutually inverse, less intuitive and unified.

-MMPose propose the `Codec` to integrate the `encoder` and `decoder` together, to make them modular and user friendly.
+MMPose proposes the `Codec` to integrate the `encoder` and `decoder` together, to make them modular and user friendly.

 Here is a diagram to show where the Codec is: